1.1. Contact details for submission

-- The title page of the article prepared in separate file.
+- The title page of the article has been prepared in separate file.

-- The manuscript file have been prepared, and contains: title, abstract, keywords, text, figures, all figure captions, all tables (including title, description, footnotes),
+- The manuscript file has been prepared, and contains title, abstract, keywords, text, figures, all figure captions, all tables (including title, description, footnotes),

-- Manuscript has been spell-checked and grammar-checked, references are in the correct format, all references mentioned in the Reference list are cited in the text
+- The manuscript has been spell-checked and grammar-checked, references are in the correct format, all references mentioned in the Reference list are cited in the text.

-- Permission has been obtained for use of copyrighted material from other sources (including the Internet), graphics are ready to be optionally published in grey-scale also.
+- Permission has been obtained for the use of copyrighted material (publish all photos, datasets and other material) from other sources (including the Internet).

 5.1.
 Review Policy

-The submitted article can be rejected in following cases:
+The submitted article can be rejected in the following cases:

 - Subject editors recognize that the article is not consistent with the scientific area of Archives of Transport.